Stocks head lower in choppy trading, on pace for weekly loss

 Stocks got off to a solid start in early August, continuing a July rally.
 Investors were encouraged to see that signs that inflation, while still high, was leveling off.
 That fueled optimism on Wall Street that the Federal Reserve might be able to ease back on raising interest rates, its main weapon in its fight to bring inflation down.
 Those gains followed a weak first half of the year where the S&P 500 dropped 20% from its most recent high and entered a bear market.

-That optimism faded by mid-August as the central bank signaled it would keep raising rates as long as necessary to tame the the hottest inflation in four decades.
-On Friday, Federal Reserve Chairman Jerome Powell underscored the Fed’s intention in a speech at the central bank’s annual symposium.
+That optimism faded by mid-August as the central bank signaled it would keep raising rates and keep them high as long as necessary to tame the the hottest inflation in four decades.
+On Friday, Federal Reserve Chairman Jerome Powell underscored the Fed's intention in a speech at the central bank's annual symposium.

 Wall Street is worried that the Fed could hit the brakes too hard on an already slowing economy and veer it into a recession.
 Higher interest rates also hurt investment prices, especially for pricier stocks like technology companies.